teresaho-biosensics/.github/.github/ISSUE_TEMPLATE/V&V_request.md

 @biosensics/engineering :
 - [ ] Configure production server (if not an initial release)
+- [ ] ECO Section II completed and approved

 @biosensics/quality :
-- [ ] ECO Section II completed and approved
+- [ ] ECO closed filed to QSR
 - [ ] Attach ECO to this issue
+- [ ] New version released